microapidev/comment-microapi/README.md

    + **responseHandler** for sending responses with custom response code, optional data and a message
    + **customError** for error responses with custom error response code, message and optional data.
 To use this in a try..catch block, create a new instance of the customError class with the above properties.
 Pass this new error object to the `next` callback in your controller znd that is it.
 An **errorHandler** utility will send the necessary response

 - A validation middleware is created to validate all endpoints using the `Joi` validation package.
 Validation rules are available for every endpoint and you must use a validation middleware when implementing an endpoint.
-If the validation rule/middleware for the endpoint you are not working on has not been implemented then contact the maintainers.
+If the validation rule/middleware for the endpoint you are not working on has not been implemented then open a new issue requesting to create the validatiion rule/middleware.

 - Some endpoints are guarded and require authenication via JWT tokens.
 These endpoints are indicated in the swagger documentation.
 Authentication middleware have been provided for these endpoints.
 Make use of appropriate auth middleware, where required, when implementing these endpoints.

 - To enable this project move swiftly.
 In the initial stages, tests were not written alongside implementation.
 For this reason, tests and implementation are separate.
-To enable tests not fail for non-exiatent endpoints, a helper method, **describeIfEndpoint**, has been created to defer running of tests until the endpoint itself has been created.
+To enable tests not fail for non-existent endpoints, a helper method, **describeIfEndpoint**, has been created to defer running of tests until the endpoint itself has been created.
 Please use when necessary.
 When writing tests, for a minimum, test for a valid request's response, auth error response (if auth required), and validation error response.

 - If for any reason, your contribution is impeded because some component mentioned above is not available, kindly reach out to the maintainers so that you will be advised on how to proceed.

-- Always lint your code using `npm run lint:fix` to catch and fix any sysntax errors, format your code with our code style choice, `prettier`.
-Do this also before pushing your commits to a new or an existing PR.
-If your code fails linting, it will not be accepted.
+- Always lint your code as stated [above](#linting-your-code)

 - Ensure you rebase/sync your local repo with the latest updates from the original repo to prevent merge conflicts.
 Your PR will not be attended to until you have resolved all merge conflicts

 - When making a pull request, make use of the PR template and edit the placeholders with relevant information.
 PR descriptions must include reference to the issue being fixed using: fixes/resolves #issue_number e.g `fixes #12` or `resolves #25` linking to the original issue number.

-### Futher details
+### Further details

 Ensure that you lint and test your code before submitting a pull request (PR).
 For more information on the contributing guidelines and tips on certain implementation details, please see the [contributing documentation](https://github.com/microapi/comment-microapi/tree/master/CONTRIBUTING.md).